Looking for events for ages 12 -18? See our teen events.

 The Reading Education Assistance Dog program (R.E.A.D.) provides beginning readers an opportunity to practice their reading skills in a non-threatening environment.
 The dogs and their handlers will work with individual children on a one-on-one basis for approximately 15-20 minutes during a session.
 There is no charge for this program.
 The R.E.A.D.
 Dogs program meets on the 1st and 3rd Thursdays from 3:30-4:30 pm in the Brookes Reading Room.

-Note: This event will resume in Fall 2017.
+Note: This event will resume in Winter 2018.
 Younger readers can practice reading with an athlete from Oregon State University.
 Readers are encouraged to bring their own book or use one from the library.

 A special family storytime for children of all ages and their caregivers.
 Come join the fun!
 Every 1st Saturday of the month at 10 am in the Brookes Reading Room.